whittakertech/mosaic_js/docs/api/classes/Mosaic.md

 - Event emission for external observers

 Consumers should:
-1. Instantiate Mosaic with a root element
+1. Instantiate Mosaic with root element
 2. Call `initialize()`
 3. Listen for `mosaic:*` events